 3.9.
-PC Health Status (menu on page 44)
+PC Health Status (The menu is on the next page)

 CPU Warning Temperature

 This field allows you to select an operating temperature range for your CPU.
 If the CPU temperature moves out of this range, any warning mechanism you have programmed into your system will be activated.